fisrafilov-isl/fisrafilov-isl.github.io/grade_calc/README.md

 ### Method 2: All-in-One Block

-Copy all CSS, HTML, and JavaScript into a single T123 block (see `templates/` folder).
+Copy all CSS, HTML, and JavaScript into a single T123 block (see `all-in-one-example.html`).

 ## ⚙️ Features